wp-plugins/ad-injection/readme.txt

 <?php } } ?>

 You can download the Country Filter plugin from http://wordpress.org/extend/plugins/country-filter/

+= If I restrict a widget to both a category and a tag it doesn't appear in the relevant category/tag archives.
+Why? =

+If you set an with a tag restriction of 'tag1' and a category restriction of 'cat1', then it will only appear on pages that have BOTH the tag1 and cat1 property.

+A post in this category with that tag will work as you spotted.

+But if will not show in the 'tag1' archive or 'cat1' category.
+This is because the 'tag1' archive is not part of the 'cat1' category.
+A tag archive can't be part of a category, and a category archive can't be part of a tag.

+This means that if you add both a tag and a category restriction the ad won't appear in the tag or category archives.

+If this restriction wasn't in place then it would mean the category and tag archives would start showing all ads that were set to appear in the category/tag - which could be loads!
+And there would be no way to remove selected ones from the archives.

+Therefore if you are defining ads with both a category and a tag, you will need* to define a separate one for the category/tag archive.

+I know this might cause extra work for you, but having this restriction allows more precise control of where the ads appear.
+This is a deliberate design decision, rather than some random behaviour.

 = How can I sell my ads / track my ad clicks? =